durandaltheta/hermesconcurrencyengine/README.md

 - `c++20` compiler toolchain (eg, `gcc`, `clang`, etc.)
 - `cmake`

-Because this library is depends only on the `c++` language, in theory, it should be usable on different operating systems.
+Because usage of this library depends only on the `c++` language, in theory, it should be usable on different operating systems.

 ### Build
 Set your environment variables (IE, `HCELOGLEVEL`, etc.) and execute: